jlixander/nys_housing_affordability/README.md

 ## Summary

 In the last 10 years, housing affordability in New York has dwindled significantly.
 Home sale prices have seen an increase between ~32% and 48%.
-The true monthly cost has almost doubled in most regions when accounting for increased interest rates.
+The true monthly cost has almost doubled in most regions when accounting for higher interest rates.
 Although not at the same rate as homeownership, rent affordability has also decreased over time.

 ## Potential Next Steps in Analysis